syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following screenshot displays the **Line Chart**.
+The following screenshot displays the **line chart**:

 ![](Chart-Types_images/Chart-Types_img7.png)

-## Step Line Chart
+## Step line chart

-**Step Line Chart** uses horizontal and vertical lines to connect the data points resulting in a step like progression.
+The **step line chart** uses horizontal and vertical lines to connect data points resulting in a step like progression.

 {% highlight html %}